List of main battle tanks by generation: Second Generation

-Third
+Third Generation

-The third generation of main battle tanks is characterized by composite armour and computer stabilized fire control systems, which allow firing on the move as well as very high first hit probability on targets up to 2,000 meters away.
+The third generation of main battle tanks is characterized by composite armour and computer-stabilized fire control systems, which allow firing on the move as well as very high first hit probability on targets multiple kilometres away.
+Many tanks had smoothbore guns with a calibre around 120mm.

 Modernized

-These are third-generation tanks modernized with fourth-generation technology.
+An intermediate generation of third-generation tanks modernized with fourth-generation technology.